TortugaResearch/Tortuga.Chain/Tortuga.Chain/Tortuga.Chain.SqlServer.net461/readme.md

 * `dataSource.From` Reading from tables and views using simple filters
 * `dataSource.Insert` Use an object to insert a single record.
 * `dataSource.Update` Use an object to update a single record.
-* `dataSource.InsertOrUpdate` Use an object to perform an “upsert”.
+* `dataSource.Upsert` Use an object to perform an “upsert”.
  * `dataSource.Delete` User an object to delete a single record.

 ##SQL Dependency